-While some campsites have designated campfire pits for you to use, mostly these are communal ones.
-Campsites with individual campfire pits are far and few between, and while making new friends is lovely, sometimes it’s just nice to be able to have a campfire right by your own camp setup.
+While some campsites have designated campfire pits for you to use, these are mostly communal.
+Campsites with individual campfire pits are far and few between, and while making new friends is lovely, sometimes it’s just nice to have a campfire right by your camp setup.

 This is why having a portable campfire pit is so handy.
 These days, there are some great portable fire pits for sale, which are lightweight, inexpensive, and allow you to have a campfire regardless of where you are (subject to individual campsite rules and government regulations, of course!).

-While there isn’t a huge amount of choice on the Aussie market when it comes to the best fire pits for camping – there are more and more products becoming available all the time.
-The price of them has drastically come down too, which means now is a great time to buy one.
+While there isn’t a huge amount of choice on the Aussie market for the best fire pits for camping, more and more products are becoming available.
+Their price has drastically come down too, which means now is a great time to buy one.

 But which is the best camping fire pit to buy?
 What things should you consider when looking for one?
-Of course, you want one that is safe to use and lightweight to transport, easy to set up, and one which will provide a great campfire.
+Of course, you want a portable fire pit camping option that is safe to use and lightweight to transport, easy to set up, and one which will provide a great campfire.

 So let’s get into it and find you the best portable campfire!